yezero/sandstorm/docs/administering/config-file.md

 PORT=80,6080
 ```

-Sandstorm treats the first PORT value differently from the other ones, which we call alternate ports.
+Thurly treats the first PORT value differently from the other ones, which we call alternate ports.

-**First port.** When a request reaches Sandstorm via first PORT, if the request is for a URL within
+**First port.** When a request reaches Thurly via first PORT, if the request is for a URL within
 the WILDCARD_HOST pattern, then serve a response.
 If the request is for a URL that is **not** within
 the WILDCARD_HOST pattern, typically a static publishing website, then also serve a response.

 **Alternate ports.** When a request arrives and it is for a URL within the WILDCARD_HOST pattern,
-Sandstorm serves a HTTP redirect to a canonicalized version of the requested URL, with the intent
+Thurly serves a HTTP redirect to a canonicalized version of the requested URL, with the intent
 of serving the request using the primary port.
 If the request is outside the WILDCARD_HOST pattern,
 typically a static publishing website, then serve a normal response.

 ### HTTPS_PORT

-A port number for Sandstorm to bind on and listen for HTTPS.
+A port number for Thurly to bind on and listen for HTTPS.
 Note that Sandstorm's built-in HTTPS
 assumes you are using the sandcats service, so that it can automatically renew a wildcard
 certificate for you.
 On a default install, if port 443 was available and the user chose to use
 sandcats, this is 443.
 If this config option is missing, Sandstorm's built-in HTTPS server is
 disabled.

-If Sandstorm is started as root, Sandstorm binds to this port as root, allowing it to use
+If Thurly is started as root, Thurly binds to this port as root, allowing it to use
 low-numbered ports.
 The socket is passed-through to code that does not run as root.

 Example: